rizinorg/book/src/analysis/syscalls.md

 searching](../search_bytes/configurating_the_search.md) range for
 only executable segments or sections with `/as @e:search.in=io.maps.x`

-Using the [ESIL emulation](emulation.md) radare2 can print syscall arguments in the disassembly output.
+Using the [ESIL emulation](emulation.md) rizin can print syscall arguments in the disassembly output.
 To enable the linear (but very rough) emulation use `asm.emu` configuration variable:
 ```